Physical activity guidelines

 Exercise should last for at least 10 minutes each time.

-To find out how much physical activity you should be doing for your age, visit the NHS get active your way page, which also has ideas on how to build more activity into your routine depending on your lifestyle.
+To find out how much physical activity you should be doing for your age, visit the NHS get active your way page.
+You'll also find ideas on how to build more activity into your routine depending on your lifestyle.

 It’s important to remember that sitting or lying for long periods of time can be bad for your health.
 This includes everyday activities such as watching TV, using a computer, travelling by car, bus or train, or reading – but doesn’t include sleeping.
 These behaviours are referred to as sedentary.